greeniot/RaspberryPi-Basics-Sample/README.md

 and make sure that _Using DHCP_ is selected from the drop down menu.

 Once this is set up and the SD card is back in the RPi's card slot, connect an Ethernet cable to both your computer and the RPi's Ethernet port.
 Then connect the RPi to a power supply via the micro USB port.
-Now we have to wait for a little for the RPi to boot.
+Now we have to wait a little bit for the RPi to boot.
 (The Ethernet port is _hot-plugging_ capable, i.e., you can connect and disconnect it at any time and it should still work.)

 The only platform independent indicator whether everything is working is to try it out.
 Hence, our next step is to open up a terminal aka. console aka. shell and type